tesselle/tabula/README.md

 <img src="man/figures/README-similarity-brainerd-1.png" style="display: block; margin: auto;" />

+The Frequency Increment Test can be used to assess the detection and quantification of selective processes in the archaeological record\[2\].

 ``` r
 ## Keep only decoration types that have a maximum frequency of at least 50
 keep <- apply(X = merzbach, MARGIN = 2, FUN = function(x) max(x) >= 50)